Earth Day sneaks up on us each year, but spring is a great time to re-enforce the concept of Use Resources Wisely.

 - Recycle old golf balls into these cute garden ladybugs.

 - Take a hike!
-Learn about Leave No Trade principles.
+Learn about Leave No Trace principles.

 - Read I Can Save the Earth!: One Little Monster Learns to Reduce, Reuse, and Recycle or Compost Stew: An A to Z Recipe for the Earth.